marlanamc/time-map/TESTING_CHECKLIST.md

 - [ ] Press "Save" adds thought to parked list
 - [ ] Parked thoughts display below input
 - [ ] Timestamp shows on each thought
-- [ ] "Make anchor" button converts thought to Milestone goal
+- [ ] "Make milestone" button converts thought to Milestone
 - [ ] ⚠️ Goal modal opens with title pre-filled (may be timing-dependent)
 - [ ] "Dismiss" button marks thought as processed
 - [ ] Dismissed thoughts removed from list